moetsi/Sensor-Stream-Pipe/README.md

 Our Sensor Stream Pipe is always going to be free, but it has taken a lot of blood, sweat and tears to get to this point.
 If you love what we’ve made, please consider supporting the project on our Patreon or on [Salt (Bountysource)](https://salt.bountysource.com/).

-## Roadmap

-TODO: do you think this is a good idea

 ## Authors

 * **André Mourão** - [amourao](https://github.com/amourao)